 However, there are other treatments as well, but these may take a long time for your yeast infection to help.
 Most women can subside the symptoms of yeast infection in a few days, but there are chances of them to reoccur.
 If you rely on antibiotics to treat a yeast infection, it may take about more than six months to be healed completely.

 The doctor may usually prescribe over-the-counter medicines that may contain the following.

 Mild treatments can be of great help for getting over the problems.
 However, in some cases, over-the-counter medicines may not be helpful.
 Hence, in such cases, you may be prescribed to take up oral medication.

 Pregnant ladies can suffer from a yeast infection, too, which can get problematic and lead to complicated immune system problems.

 Yeast infections aren’t a big problem because it can be easily solved.
 If the medicines are followed, and the doctor’s advice is consulted, the person can return to their healthy sexual life.

-Consuming Spanish Fly can be of great help in boosting the libido, thereby enhancing the sexual life between you and your partner.
+Consuming Spanish Fly (or as it is now called Spanish Fly Pro) can be of great help in boosting the libido, thereby enhancing the sexual life between you and your partner.
 However, before bringing any changes, make sure to consult the doctor.